Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 * Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/PortfolioDemo_Basic/js` folder of the project.
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
 Please follow these steps:
     * create the folder `<LS_HOME>/pages/PortfolioDemo_Basic`, and copy here the contents of the `src/PortfolioDemo_Basic` folder;
-    * The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and this lient are launched on the same machine.
+    * The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and this client are launched on the same machine.
 If you need to target a different Lightstreamer server, please edit the `src/PortfolioDemo_Basic/js/lsClient.js` file and change accordingly the following line:<BR/>
 `var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"PORTFOLIODEMO");`
 * Open your browser and point it to: http://localhost:8080/PortfolioDemo_Basic/](http://localhost:8080/PortfolioDemo_Basic/).